s1100h/scarincihollenbeck.cc/README.md

 Before you can run the client application in development you first need to download and configure the [scarincihollenbeck.com backend services](https://github.com/s1100h/admin.scarincihollenbeck.cc/tree/main).
 You can find the directions on how to set up that in that repositories README.

-After your finish setting up the backend, you can now run the command `yarn dev` inside the `client/app` directory.
+After your finish setting up the backend, you can now run the command `yarn dev`.
 This will lauch the local version of the site into the browser on port `7700`.

 ## Production

-To create a production copy of the client application run `yarn build` inside the `client/app` directory.
+To create a production copy of the client application run `yarn build`.
 Then to launch the production server locally run `yarn start`.
 This will launch the production verion of the site into the browser running on port `7300`.

 ### Deployment